TYLER-JM/barChart_repo/README.md

     - the desired color.
 Any syntax for setting color should work
   * `positionValues:` should be set to something that the css rule `align-items:` can take, i.e... `start`, `center`, or `end`.
 It will position the values displayed inside the bar at either the top, middle, or bottom of the bar.
   * `label color:` will set the color of the labels displayed beneath each bar.
-  * `barColor:` will take a single string to set the color of the bars, or a 2D array to accomedate multiple values being represented in each bar. like this:
+  * `barColor:` will either be an array of colors in the form of strings, each one corresponding to the object at the same index of the **data** parameter.
+Or it will take a 2-D array, each nested array will correspond to the element at the same index inside of each `data.value` array.
   ```javascript
     barColor: [
                 ["pants", "blue"],